1 / 14

 Bloom Information

-Flowers from May through September.
-Individual heads open for 2–3 days.
-Branching scapes produce heads sequentially over 10–14 weeks.
+Flowers appear May through September.
+Individual heads open for 2-3 days.
+Branching scapes produce heads sequentially over 10-14 weeks.
 In the Pacific Northwest, peak flowering occurs in June through August.
-Seeds mature 2–3 weeks after flowering and disperse by wind via the plumose pappus.
-Self-pollinating.Detailed Descriptions
+Seeds mature 2-3 weeks after flowering and disperse by wind via the plumose pappus.
+The species is self-pollinating.Detailed Descriptions

 Medium green, oblanceolate, coarsely lobed with rounded tips, sparsely to moderately hairy on both surfacesGrowing Conditions